 Born in Sainte-Flore, Mauricie, Quebec to a family of modest means, he began his studies at the College Séraphique and at Trois-Rivières Seminary, and finally, in Nicolet.
 He abandoned his studies at the end of his rhetoric and began to compose poems and paint.

 In 1938, Ayotte moved to Montreal and worked as a model at the École des beaux-arts de Montréal and the Montreal Museum of Fine Arts.
 Not being registered, Ayotte could not follow the lessons, but his work there as a model and as a janitor allowed him to listen in on classes.
 Without money, he also picked up the half-empty tubes left by careless students and used them to paint.
 The director Maillard told him later after he saw one of his paintings: "You are my best student."

-Bruce Heggtveit was born in Maidstone, Saskatchewan 1907.
-In 1938 at the age of 31 he became a the Canadian National Ski Champion.
+Bruce Heggtveit was born in Maidstone, Saskatchewan 1917.
+In 1938 at the age of 31 he became a Canadian National Ski Champion.
 Later Bruce began teaching painting in Ottawa, Ontario.
-He taught many of Canada's best landscape artists and many recognize him as being the reason for their success today.
-In the 1970's he turned down Contract offers (for skiiing) for around four times more than he was making selling his art but he also could barely keep up with the demand for his art.
-Bruce Heggtveit is in some of Canada's most prominent private collections.
-Bruce passed away in 2003.
+He taught many of Canada's best landscape artists and many recognize him as being the reason for their success.
+In the 1970's he turned down lucrative skiing contracts to keep up with demand for his art.
+He passed away in 2002.

 Angel Gómez was born in Carbonero el Mayor (Segovia) Spain in 1942.